 As you’re planning, look for ways to make meals easier on yourself.
 Cook some roast beef one night and then slice up the leftovers for Philly cheesesteak sandwiches the next day.
 You’ll get the hang of it.

 3. Make your calendar.
 Write down when you plan to have each meal.
-If you’re short on time between work and soccer practice on Wednesday, look for Crock-Pot recipes that night.
+If you’re short on time between work and soccer practice on Wednesday, look for slow cooker recipes that night.
 Or choose a meal that doesn’t require a lot of prep work, like BLTs or a salad.
-On the other hand, if you’re staying in on Saturday evening, that’s a great opportunity to cook a big supper.
+On the other hand, if you’re staying in on a Saturday evening is a great opportunity to cook a big supper.

 4. Write down the ingredients.
 Go through the recipes you’ve chosen and write down the ingredients you need.
 Most people remember to buy stuff like noodles, sauce, salad and breadsticks for spaghetti night.
 But they might forget the staples like salt, butter, oil and salad dressing.
 Take inventory of all the ingredients you need before you finish your list.